schuderer/mllaunchpad/docs/datasources.rst

   number specifies the number of seconds after the cached data expires and should be gotten afresh from the source.
-Note that data is cached specifically for each unique combination of ``params`` passed to :meth:`~mllaunchpad.resource.FileDataSource.get_dataframe`, up to the maximum cache size.
+Note that data is cached specifically for each unique combination of ``params`` passed to :meth:`~mllaunchpad.datasources.FileDataSource.get_dataframe`, up to the maximum cache size.
 * ``cache_size`` (optional, default: 32, DataSources only): Maximum number of items to cache.
 * ``tags`` (required in every DataSource): a combination of one or several of